byroncopeland/StormEvents/README.md

 The event files are available from: ftp://ftp.ncdc.noaa.gov/pub/data/swdi/stormevents/csvfiles/

-To develop the database, we used the StormEventsdetail files from 2014, 2015 and 2016.
+To develop the database, we use the StormEvents detail files.
-Each .csv file was inserted using SSIS into the raw working table, tblStormEvents To get zone and county details and correlations, we pulled data from: https://www.weather.gov/source/gis/Shapefiles/County/bp01nv16.dbx
+Each .csv file was inserted using SSIS into the raw working table, tblStormEvents.

+To get zone and county details and correlations, we pull data from: https://www.weather.gov/source/gis/Shapefiles/County/bp01nv16.dbx